tharushajayamanna60/nano-archiver/README.md

 - **AES-256 encryption** with password protection
 - Efficient compression with `zlib`
 - Custom `.nano` archive format with file integrity checks
-- Simple and elegant PyQt5 GUI with dark theme

 - Progress bar for compression and extraction
 - Cross-device portable `.nano` files
 - Free to use with full rights reserved by the author